Common Health Problems For Elderly People

 “Everybody’s going to get old one day, that’s what we want to do.
 When you grow old, you’re going to need to be taken care of.
 That’s what happens.
 Let’s start investing in our elderly.
 We’re all going to be old one day – invest in your future,” said Jeffrey Rowland.

-To donate to the Season of Giving, click here.
+To donate to support life-changing patient projects, click here.

 Footnotes